01-edu/public/subjects/devops/cloud-design/README.md

 3. `Security`: Incorporate security best practices into your architecture, such as encrypting data at rest and in transit, using private networks, and securing API endpoints.

 4. `Cost-effectiveness`: Be mindful of the costs associated with the services and resources you select.
-Aim to design an architecture that is cost-effective without compromising performance, security, or scalability.
+Aim to design a cost-effective architecture without compromising performance, security, or scalability.

 5. `Simplicity`: Keep your architecture as simple as possible, while still meeting the project requirements.
 Avoid overcomplicating the design with unnecessary components or services.